-a.
-Atomic and Molecular Spectroscopy.
-Second term.
+Ph 103 b.
+Topics in Contemporary Physics: Atomic and Molecular Spectroscopy.
+9 units (3-0-6); second term.
+Prerequisites: instructor's permission.
 This course will review the basic spectroscopy of atoms and molecules, with applications to astrophysics, the terrestrial atmosphere, and the laboratory.
 Species to be discussed include hydrogen and simple multielectron atoms such as carbon, diatomic and polyatomic molecules, and some solids.
 Mechanisms and effects determining linewidths and lineshapes will be discussed for laboratory, atmospheric, and astrophysical conditions.
 Instructor: Phillips.